wubuku/Dapp-LCDP-Demo/off-chain-service/README.md

 Trigger rollback logic:

-* Delete updated SMT root node of one DomainNameEvent.
-* Modify BlockHashes of this event, the previous block's and the subsequent blocks' events.
+* Modify BlockHashes of an DomainNameEvent and the subsequent blocks' events.
-* Set chain heigh to this event's block number.
-* Restart service.